10 Frank Facts About Hot Dogs

 Chicago is famous for dogs with onion, relish, pepper, pickle, tomato, mustard, and celery salt, but Coney Island-style hot dogs with chili, cheese, mustard, and onions are popular in their eponymous region and in Michigan.
 The South prefers slaw and chili on its hot dogs, while wrapping them in bacon and deep frying are popular in other regions.

 The Japanese also love their original hot dog varieties, and black hot dogs took over the Tokyo market in 2013.
-The bun and sausage are dyed with black charcoal ash, which apparently makes no difference in the flavor.
+The bun and sausage are dyed with black charcoal ash, which apparently makes no difference to the flavor.

 Sausages have been served at baseball games since at least the 1890s.
 One story says that they were first served at the ballpark by the German who owned the St. Louis Browns, while another story claims an ice cream vendor decided to switch his product on a particularly cold day at the ballpark.
 Either way, they're still going strong after more than 120 years.